 When the blooming season has passed, and the weather begins to cool the leaves of the dogwood tree will change color and its pedals will all fall to the ground.
 Then tiny red berries will grow in their place for the birds and squirrels to enjoy until old man winter comes around and takes them all away in preparation for a new year to begin.
 The dogwoods natural lifespan is approximately eighty years, the average height of the dogwood is about thirty feet, but they have been known to grow as tall as thirty feet.

 Native to North America the flowering dogwood grows best in zones 1 through 9 which for the most part covers the entire United States as well as Europe and Asia.
 Dogwoods are rather hardy trees that will grow in many different types of soil, but they grow best in soil that is moist and well drained.
 Dogwood trees can grow in shady areas or full sun.

 Diseases that are common but not fatal among dogwoods are:

 Dogwood Blight is a common disease that kills dogwood trees within a few years.
-All of the above mentioned diseases are the result of too much moisture.
+All of the conditions mentioned above are the result of too much moisture.

 Bow and Arrows